 CNN has superior performance with image or audio signal inputs, as compared to other neural networks.
 CNN can exchange data between layers to deliver more significant data processing.

-Fig 1: The deep learning models, the dataset and the software methodology applied in Deep fake detection
+Figure 1: The deep learning models, the dataset and the software methodology applied in Deep fake detection

 Types of Deep Learning Models